Nurturing Talent

 Tests and frequent assignments will prepare you for the exams.

-What is necessary to successfully complete the course?
+What are the requirements to succesfully complete the course?

 HL requires that you possess stronger statistical mathematical skills than needed for SL.

-What is taught in IB Environmental Systems and Societies SL?
+What is taught in IB Environmental Systems and Societies (ESS) SL?

 This exciting new interdisciplinary course looks at issues of concern to everybody.